 People with job offers for a job that requires a bachelor’s degree (typically a 4-year degree) and specialized skills can apply for an H-1B visa.
 To make sure the workers are protected and to make sure the American job market remains healthy, the company must pay the “prevailing wage” for that position in the same area.
 For example, a Boston computer programmer needing an H-1B visa would need to be paid the prevailing wage for a computer programmer or what the company pays other computer programmers in the same position, whichever is higher.

 If you need help with an H-1B visa as an employee or employer, Gorton Law LLC can offer experienced guidance and representation.
-Results-driven and knowledgeable, our attorneys know what it takes to persevere in these complex immigration cases.
+Results-driven and knowledgeable, our business immigration attorneys know what it takes to persevere in these complex immigration cases.
 From our office in Malden, Massachusetts, we serve clients in Medford, North Boston, Everett, and the surrounding areas.

 You will need a job offer from a company willing to apply for your visa, and that job offer must be for a specialty occupation.
 But, depending on the nature of your employer, you may be subjected to the annual limit of H-1Bs given every year.
 For example, the limit in 2018 was 65,000 visas, and 199,000 applications were filed.
 So, many applicants require both a job offer and a little bit of luck.
 Applicants may need luck because USICS conducts a random lottery to pick out the cases they will adjudicate that year.